The Click (group)

-The Click was an American hip hop group from Vallejo, California.
-Members included E-40 (Earl Stevens), B-Legit (Brandt Jones), D-Shot (Danell Stevens), and Suga-T (Tenina Stevens).
+The Click was an American hip-hop group from Vallejo, California, consisting of siblings E-40 (Earl Stevens), D-Shot (Danell Stevens), and Suga-T (Tenina Stevens), along with their cousin B-Legit (Brandt Jones).

-Earl, Danell and Tenina Stevens are siblings.
-Brandt is the first cousin of the trio.

-The group released three studio albums.

-Prior to their first studio album, the group released an EP under the name, "M.V.P." in 1988 and 1990.
+Before releasing their debut studio album, the group recorded under the name M.V.P. and released the 1988 EP "The Kings Men".
+Over the course of their career, The Click released three studio albums.

-Despite members having worked together on several respective solo projects, the only reunion effort to date is a 2018 release of the collaborative album, Connected and Respected, by E-40 and B-Legit, which features one song with the entire group, "Blame It".
+Although the members continued collaborating on various solo projects over the years, the group’s only official reunion effort came in 2018 with Connected and Respected, a joint album by E-40 and B-Legit that featured the full group on the track "Blame It".